*Straying away from the desi’s for a second*

 b)They’re doing it from the outside… which makes it a lot lot worse

 c)They are using words from the Qura’an which is offensive to a lot of moderate, non-extremist muslims that don’t go around harming people.
+But then again, muslims do need to learn how to be offended in a mature grown up way.
+So perhaps that is necessary for muslims to evolve, into a less rioty less 'lets KILL the blasphemers' kind of people.

 Even the title rubbed me the wrong way (no pun intended).
 It seems so ‘othering’… as if ‘Islamic Girls’ are some kind of category very separate from ‘girls’.